wikimedia/design-blog/README.md

   bundle exec jekyll serve
   ```

-* To just build the site to stage and commit with Git:
+* To build the production version to commit to Git and deploy:
   ```
-  bundle exec jekyll build
+  bundle exec jekyll build -d _site/
   ```